Most people assume the roof vent’s role only allows the gases from the sewer to dissipate to the outside instead of being stuck inside the house.

 How to Repair a Damaged Roof Vent Pipe Collar

-Usually, a roof vent pipe collar is the place where a roof leak occurs.
+Usually, this is the place where a roof leak occurs.
 The collar pipe is located around the bottom of the ventilation pipe, where it protrudes through the material roofing surface.

 Read also: How to Overcome Leaking Metal Roof

-Generally, this collar consists of a rubber boot and metal plate, which is typically made from aluminum built into the collar’s top.
+Generally, this collar consists of a rubber boot and metal plate, typically made from aluminium, built into the collar’s top.

 There is no need to call a professional to get the problem solved.
-Follow the roof vent pipe collar replacement procedure below to get the vent pipe repaired.
+Follow the replacement procedure below to get the vent pipe repaired.

 - Preparation

 Purchase a new rubber seal from the local hardware store.
-Before going up to the roof, cut the rubber boot first by using a metal shear or heavy scissor to lessen the arduous task while on the roof.
+Before going up to the roof, cut the rubber boot first using a metal shear or heavy scissors to lessen the arduous task while on the roof.
 It would be best to cut the rubber oversize.

 - Trim the Rubber Boot

 While working on the roof, make sure to have a sense of safety precautions.
-By using a cutter, trim the rubber boot until it perfectly fits over the previous rubber boot.
+Trim the rubber boot with a cutter until it perfectly fits over the previous rubber boot.
 Make sure everything is aligned and looks great.

 - Get the Rubber Boot Sealed in Place

 Apply a considerable amount of sealer that is made from silicone over the previous rubber boot.
-Put the new rubber boot and make sure there is no space between the old and the new rubber boot.
+Put the new rubber boot and ensure no space between the old and the new rubber boot.

 - Clean the Excessive Silicone Sealer

-The current roof material will not get affected by this reparation process, neither the shingles.
-Although this method is relatively easy to be conducted, the rubber boot will not last long due to the harsh weather exposure.
+This reparation process and the shingles will not affect the current roof material.
+Although this method is relatively easy to conduct, the rubber boot will not last long due to the harsh weather exposure.

-Eventually, there will be cracks found on the rubber boot, meaning it will not prevent the rainwater from entering the house.
+Eventually, cracks will be found on the rubber boot, which will not prevent the rainwater from entering the house.
 The right time to get the vent pipe repaired is before the damage gets worse.
-Depending on the weather, it is highly recommended to replace the rubber boot or re-applying a sealer.
+Depending on the weather, replacing the rubber boot or re-applying a sealer is highly recommended.

 By conducting roof maintenance every three years and preventing the rubber boot of the roof vent pipe collar from breaking, you will be less likely to experience a leaking vent pipe.